 India Travel Guide

-India, officially the Republic of India, is a country in South Asia.
-The country has a population of over 1.2 billion people, its capital is Delhi and there are 22 major languages in India and over 700 dialects.
+India is a vast and diverse country with a rich cultural heritage, stunning scenery, incredible wildlife and an array of unforgettable experiences to offer.
+Officially the Republic of India, the country has a population of over 1.2 billion people, its capital is Delhi and there are 22 major languages in India and over 700 dialects.

 We've outlined some general information that may be helpful to you when planning your next holiday to India.